 - Very large spot sizes and short pulses

-- Cryogen cooling offers strong epidermal protection
+- Cryogen cooling gives strong epidermal protection

 - Bulky console and premium service contracts